AditiSatsangi/Farmer-Management-System/README.md

 This is the source code file for the project, written in C++.
 It contains the logic and functionality of the Library Management System.

 5. book1.bin, student.bin, and temp1.bin:
 These are binary files used to store data in the system.
-For example:

-book1.bin: Stores data related to books in the library. student.bin: Stores data related to students who are interacting with the library. temp1.bin: Used as a temporary storage file for intermediate processing.
+For example:<br>book1.bin: Stores data related to books in the library.
+<br>student.bin: Stores data related to students who are interacting with the library.
+<br>temp1.bin: Used as a temporary storage file for intermediate processing.

 ## Built With